saksham2882/saksham2882/README.md

 - I'm a Software Developer who works across the MERN stack and backend technologies.
 - Passionate about creating efficient, scalable, and user-friendly applications.
 - Actively seeking opportunities to contribute to impactful and challenging projects.
-- 🌱 Currently deepening my knowledge in **Docker, AWS, and System Design**.
+- 🌱 Currently deepening my knowledge in **Java Backend Development**.

 <br>